 You can’t get more romantic or secluded that Trevenna Barns in Cornwall.
 This cluster of authentic barns is set in a massive 142 acres of countryside, in an Area of Outstanding Natural Beauty.
 You’ll be able to appreciate the view from the light and airy Threshing Barn or the Garden Venue, or take advantage of the sunshine by marrying under the wooden Arbour.
 It’s the perfect destination for brides wanting to head south for their big day too, as the on-site barn accommodation can sleep up to 40 people.

 This charming barn in rural Oxfordshire is perfectly placed for brides out of London and Oxford, and is packed with gorgeous original features and pretty touches.
 For spring or summer brides, the large lawn is ideal for outdoor ceremonies and garden games, and the festoon lit barn and wooden bar are beautifully cozy for the colder months.
-Want to see more from Lains Barn?
-Visit their Wedding Fair on Sunday 25th March and meet recommended suppliers, receive a free goody bag, and enjoy free canapés, drinks and garden games!
+Lains Barn is a popular wedding venue so be prepared to book more than a year in advance for summer dates.

 Since it opened as an exclusive-use wedding venue in 2016, Blackwell Grange has been one of the country’s best up and coming barn venues.
 We’re not surprised, as they have a fabulous planning team behind them, including award-winning caterers Galloping Gourmet.
 You’ll love the historic Thatch Barn with its huge fireplace for the ceremony, and the light and contemporary Orchard Barn is the perfect place to hold your wedding breakfast and dance the night away.
 You’ll even get your own on-site honeymoon cottage!